“Lung cancer is by far the leading cause of cancer death

 DotS the definition of lung cancer may vary.
 In Lung Cancer: Symptoms & Causes – Overview the (United States) Mayo Clinic’s definition is:

-“Lung cancer is a type of cancer that begins in the lungs.
-Your lungs are two spongy organs in your chest that take in oxygen when you inhale and release carbon dioxide when you exhale”.2
+“Lung cancer is a kind of cancer that starts as a growth of cells in the lungs.
+The lungs are two spongy organs in the chest that control breathing”.2

 Primary Lung Cancer